 Competing priorities occur for project delivery staff when deciding whether to order an updated appraisal because ordering the updated appraisal may take several additional weeks, potentially bringing the acquisition process into conflict with project delivery goals.
 For example, on one acquisition reviewed by the Auditor, correspondence between project delivery staff and RESU staff showed concerns about how an updated appraisal could jeopardize the project delivery staff's ability to meet project deadlines.
 The correspondence cited concerns about the extra time and cost to complete an updated appraisal.
-Project delivery staff decided not to obtain an updated appraisal at that time.
-Division management explained that after the acquisition was complete, project delivery staff later obtained an updated appraisal for project reimbursement purposes.
+Project delivery staff decided not to obtain an updated appraisal, but after the acquisition was complete, project delivery staff later obtained an updated appraisal for project reimbursement purposes.
 Valley Water management action would be needed to set criteria that triggers implementation of a second appraisal.